AVINASH2508/orm1/README.md

 # Ex01 Django ORM Web Application
-## Date:
+## Date: 22-05-2026

 ## AIM
-To develop a Django Application to store and retrieve data from an Online Food Delivery Database platform like Zomato or Swiggy using Object Relational Mapping(ORM).
+To develop a Django application to store and retrieve data from Car Inventory Database using Object Relational Mapping(ORM).

-## ENTITY RELATIONSHIP DIAGRAM

 ## DESIGN STEPS